wdporter/i-am-that-ebook/src/82-absolute-perfection-is-here-and-now/readme.md

 primarily a call for attention, which itself is a movement of love.
 More than happiness, love wants growth, the widening and deepening of consciousness and being.
-Whatever prevents becomes a cause of pain and love does not shirk from pain. *Sattva*, the energy that works for righteousness and orderly development, must not be thwarted.
+Whatever prevents becomes a cause of pain and love does not shirk from pain. <i>Sattva</i>, the energy that works for righteousness and orderly development, must not be thwarted.
 When obstructed it turns against itself and becomes destructive.
 Whenever love is withheld and suffering allowed to spread, war becomes inevitable.
 Our indifference to our neighbour’s sorrow